 Part of the St. Peter’s College Year 12 Program is an opportunity for students to participate in the end of year St. Peter’s College Solomon Island Immersion Program

-The Program will further cement with our students the many lessons they have learnt in their time at St. Peter’s College in regards to their responsibility in relation to not only their Education, Faith & Service, but how they can as a small group and individually impact positively in the greater community.
+The Program will further cement with our students the many lessons they have learnt in their time at St. Peter’s College in regards to their responsibility in relation to not only their Education, Faith & Service, but how they can as a small group and individually, impact positively in the greater community.

 Students are invited to apply for inclusion at the beginning of their Year 12, and all activities are designed to minimise their distraction from their studies, while they maximise their benefits from the Program.

-Prior to this the students, along with their friends, relatives and teachers, gather as many items and service vouchers as they can to go into a Silent Auction on the night.
+Prior to this these students, along with their friends, relatives and teachers, gather as many items and service vouchers as they can to go into a Silent Auction on the night.
 This along with ticket sales for the night, raise much needed funds for our Sister School in Honiara